 Applicants in the Practical Nursing program must meet the Dawn Career Institute admission requirements.
-Students must submit verification of completion of FBI background checks, provide evidence of complete COVID vaccination, CPR certification, a negative test for tuberculosis, and a negative drug screen.
-Students will be required to obtain Titers for their vaccinations.
+Students must submit verification of completion of FBI background checks, CPR certification, a negative test for tuberculosis, and a negative drug screen.
+Students will be required to obtain Titers for their vaccinations prior to attending clinicals which will start in Term 2.
 Applicants will also need to score an 18 or higher on the Wonderlic, or 50% or higher on the TEAS, or 70% or higher on the HESI, or a 105 or higher on the PAX.